tastyigniter/ti-ext-debugbar/README.md

 > If the extension was installed without using the marketplace

-run a `composer update` from your TastyIgniter root directory
+Run a `composer update` from your TastyIgniter root directory to install the extension dependencies

 ## Usage
 Set `debug` to `true` in `config/app.php` and the debugbar should appear.